Tardo/OdooTerminal/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-First of all, check that you are using the latest version.
+Before opening a bug report, please verify that you are using the latest version of the extension.

-**Basic Info. (please complete the following information):**
+**Environment (please complete all fields):**
- - Odoo version: [e.g. 13.0]
+ - Odoo version: [e.g. 18.0]
  - Browser: [e.g. chrome, firefox]
  - Command: `[e.g. call -m res.currency -c foo]`